California wildfire victims sue utility PG&E alleging negligence

-(Reuters) - A group of three law firms representing multiple victims of California’s deadliest wildfire has filed a lawsuit against PG&E Corp (PCG.N) alleging negligence and health and safety code violations by the utility company in the blaze that has killed at least 48 people.
+(Reuters) - Victims of California’s deadliest wildfire have filed a lawsuit against PG&E Corp alleging negligence and health and safety code violations by the utility company in the blaze that has killed at least 48 people.

-The lawsuit seeking damages against California’s largest public utility was filed on Tuesday in San Francisco County Superior Court by the law firms, which collectively call themselves Northern California Fire Lawyers.
+The lawsuit seeking damages against California’s largest public utility was filed on Tuesday in San Francisco County Superior Court by three law firms, which refer to themselves as Northern California Fire Lawyers.

+“It’s important to remember that the cause (of the “Camp Fire”) has yet to be determined,” PG&E said in a statement.
+“Right now, our primary focus is on the communities, supporting first responders and getting our crews positioned and ready to respond when we get access, so that we can safely restore gas and electricity to our customers.”

 The lawsuit alleged that PG&E failed to properly maintain, repair and replace its equipment and that “its inexcusable behavior contributed to the cause of the ‘Camp Fire.’”